 Some things, like font choice and the text size for headings, should be included in every style sheet.
 Other things will be unique to your organization or to the particular project, publication, or grant proposal in question.

 If you are working on a proposal for a project that will take place in a country where your organization has never worked before, you may find yourself dealing with acronyms, place names, and government departments that are new to you.
 These proposal-specific items should be added to the style sheet to ensure their proper use.
-Likewise, if the funder has provided detailed instructions on how to prepare the proposal (e.g. page limits, font type and size, margins), you’ll want to add these requirements to your style sheet to make sure you follow the funder’s requirements and not your organization’s default style preferences.
+Likewise, if the funder has provided detailed instructions on how to prepare the proposal (e.g., page limits, font type and size, and margins), you’ll want to add these requirements to your style sheet to make sure you follow the funder’s requirements and not your organization’s default style preferences.

 Four things to keep in mind when creating a style sheet